In pope's homeland of Argentina, court jails powerful bishop for sex abuse | Politics

 Gustavo Zanchetta, the former bishop of Oran in Argentina's northern province of Salta, was convicted of sexually abusing two former seminarians, which prosecutors said in a statement was aggravated due to his status as a cleric.
 The court handed down a prison sentence of 4 1/2 years to begin immediately.

 Zanchetta had denied all charges in the criminal trial, as well as a separate Vatican canon law investigation, insisting he had "a good and healthy relationship" with all seminarians, according to summaries of the closed-door trial provided by the local judiciary.
-Calls to Zanchetta's lawyer in Oran seeking comment were not immediately returned.
+"We're going to appeal," Zanchetta lawyer Javier Belda told Reuters in an email.

-Summaries of testimony provided by the judiciary included witnesses describing unwanted touching and sexual advances by the bishop and requests for massages, as well as gifts he doled out to seminarians he was said to favor.
+Summaries of testimony provided by the judiciary included witnesses describing unwanted touching and sexual advances by the bishop, as well as requests for massages and gifts he doled out to seminarians he was said to favor.
 Other witnesses testified to the discovery of porn on the bishop's phone as well as a history of visiting pornographic websites on a church computer he used.

 BishopAccountability.org, a U.S.-based abuse tracking group, hailed Zanchetta's conviction in a statement on Friday.
 "This is a stunning ruling from the Pope's homeland.
 It's a sign that even where the Catholic Church wields power, civil societies increasingly will not tolerate sexual abuse of young adults by powerful figures," said the group.